 A sucker control program was initiated in May of 1989.
 Frame traps were utilized to capture suckers in the spring as they frequented shorelines and the mouth of Beaver Creek prior to spawning.
 Trapping effort was increased in 1990, but was reduced in 1992.
-To date, a total of 97,300 suckers with a total biomass of 14.4 tons have been removed from the reservoir (Table 3).
+To date, a total of 112,800 suckers with a total biomass of 18.7 tons have been removed from the reservoir (Table 3).
 Fall gill netting in 1989 indicated the effort had reduced the number of mature suckers significantly.
 However, by the fall of 1990, juvenile sucker numbers had increased 107% from 1988 levels.
 Figure B illustrates how juvenile suckers increased after removal of adult suckers, and how quickly the sucker population returned to pre-removal levels even while some control pressure remained.
 It appears that the biomass of suckers remained relatively stable as vast numbers of smaller suckers replaced the larger suckers that were removed.
-Based on gill net CPUE, the current sucker population is similar to the preremoval level present in 1988.
-For the first time, however, the catch of adult suckers exceeded the catch of juveniles in the gill net survey.
+Based on gill net CPUE, the current sucker population is similar to, or higher than, the preremoval level present in 1988.
+In 1995, however, the catch of adult suckers exceeded the catch of juveniles in the gill net for the first time.
+A dramatic decrease in juvenile sucker numbers has occurred since the introduction of smallmouth bass in 1992 (Figures B and D).
+The catch of adult suckers remained constant through 1995 and 1996.
+However, after removal of four tons of suckers in the spring of 1997, the catch of adult suckers in the fall showed a marked decline.

 Mechanical/physical removal of juvenile suckers is very labor intensive.
-Juvenile suckers are not as susceptible to capture as they do not congregate in the creek to spawn.
+Juvenile suckers are not as susceptible to capture as they do not congregate in or near the creek to spawn.
 The topography of the reservoir with its steep sides and submerged woody vegetation does not facilitate frame trapping or seining.